d-a-v-i-d-w-r-i-g-h-t/horiseon-refactor/README.md

 ![Code snippet showing consolidation and removal of superfluous CSS selectors](assets/images/CSS-selector-consolidation.png)

 Notably, I learned that there are multiple ways to structure CSS tagging.
-Class IDs, elements such as "main" and "aside", and combinations of both can direct formatting of various components in the web page.
-I chose to add semantic elements and then remove superfluous Class IDs, but it is possible that one way or another might be the preferred standard for different developers or companies.
+Class IDs, standard semantic elements such as "main" and "aside", and combinations of both can direct formatting of various components in the web page.
+I chose to add semantic elements and then remove superfluous class IDs, but it is possible that one way or another might be the preferred standard for different developers or companies.

 I deployed the application on [GitHub](https://github.com/) [Pages](https://pages.github.com/), and it can be found [here](https://d-a-v-i-d-w-r-i-g-h-t.github.io/horiseon-refactor/).